AnyLog-co/documentation/monitoring nodes.md

 ## The "get status" command

 A node can issue a `get status` command to any peer in the network.
-Below is an example of the command and reply:
+Below is an example of the command and the returned reply:

 ```anylog
 run client (10.0.0.78:7848) get status